Trevor Lawley: Research

 Lawley's group has authored over 100 papers.
 Their work is regularly covered in the scientific and popular press.

 Awards and honours

 Lawley was elected as a Fellow of the Academy of Medical Sciences in 2023.
 In 2015 Lawley received the Peggy Lillis Foundation "Innovator Award" for Pioneering Work on Live Biotherapeutics.
+In 2026 Lawley was elected as Fellow of the European Academy of Microbiology.